-Small area projects or DIY concrete construct
+Screed concrete by hand (Work for small area projects or DIY concrete construct)

 If you are pouring a small patio, a sidewalk in your yard, or a few square meters of parking space, you can screed concrete entirely by hand.

-Commonly needed materials and tools are: ready-mixed concrete, stones, hand tamper, laser level or mason’s line, tape measure, wooden board (for formwork), saw, hammer, nail, shovel, concrete rake, manual concrete screed, concrete hand trowel.
+Required Tools: ready-mixed concrete, stones, hand tamper, laser level or mason’s line, tape measure, wooden board (for formwork), saw, hammer, nail, shovel, concrete rake, manual concrete screed, concrete hand trowel.

-- Use a tape measure to determine where the concrete should be laid and mark it accordingly.
+Step 1: use a tape measure to determine where the concrete should be laid and mark it accordingly.

-- concrete screeding areas need to be cleared, and lawned surfaces should be removed.
+Step 2: concrete screeding areas need to be cleared, and lawned surfaces should be removed.

-- Saw 4×2 boards into strips of wood with a width of screed concrete thickness, and stakes with a higher.
+Step 3: saw 4×2 boards into strips of wood with a width of screed concrete thickness, and stakes with a higher.
 Use these wooden strips and stakes to set up the formwork around the screed area.
 Use a laser level or mason’s line to measure the levelness of the template.

-- Sprinkle stones on the surface of the foundation where concrete needs to be spread.
+Step 4: sprinkle stones on the surface of the foundation where concrete needs to be spread.
 Use a hand tamper to tamp down the foundation.

-- Prepare the concrete you need by ordering it from a concrete supplier or mixing it according to the concrete mix.
+Step 5: prepare the concrete you need by ordering it from a concrete supplier or mixing it according to the concrete mix.
 The general concrete slab mix ratio is – cement: sand: stone: water = 1:1.18:2.63:0.41 (weight ratio)

-- Pour the concrete into the formwork, preferably with two people.
+Step 6: pour the concrete into the formwork, preferably with two people.
 A person uses a concrete rake to lift the concrete slightly above the formwork.
 Another operator uses a hand screed to scrape the wet concrete back repeatedly according to the formwork height to scrape the concrete flat.
 If conditions exist, you can also vibrate concrete during construction.

-- After concrete screeding work, you need to hit the sides of the formwork with a hammer to remove any air bubbles and prevent a honeycomb appearance.
+Step 7: after concrete screeding work, you need to hit the sides of the formwork with a hammer to remove any air bubbles and prevent a honeycomb appearance.

-- After waiting about 20 minutes (this is not a fixed amount of time, see our other article on when to start troweling work), use the hand trowel to finish the concrete surface.
+Step 8: after waiting about 20 minutes (this is not a fixed amount of time, see our other article on when to start troweling work), use the hand trowel to finish the concrete surface.

-- Now, you can wait for the concrete to set completely.
+Step 9: you can wait for the concrete to set completely.
 Generally, within 48 hours can not walk on the concrete, and they need to spray water to cure of concrete (to prevent concrete cracking).
 Concrete usually reaches full strength after 28 days.